serializingme/emofishes/README.md

 # Emofishes (Emotional Fishes)
 ## Introduction

 Emofishes is a collection of proof of concepts that help improve, bypass or detect virtualized execution environments (focusing on the ones setup for malware analysis).
-Part of the code in all of the tools is based on [Alberto Ortega](https://github.com/a0rtega/pafish) Pafish (Paranoid Fish) project.
+Part of the code in all of the tools and the naming of the projects are based on [Alberto Ortega](https://github.com/a0rtega/pafish) Pafish (Paranoid Fish) project.

 ### Common